Kachidoki Maru

 Kachidoki Maru was the former American liner President Harrison, captured by Japan and later renamed for wartime service.
 By 1944 it was being used as a transport in Japan’s military shipping system, including the movement of Allied POWs.
 Like other Hellships, it carried prisoners without any markings to identify their protected status, even while operating through waters heavily threatened by Allied submarines.
 This made it part of the same dangerous POW transport system that doomed so many unmarked ships late in the war.

-The Voyage
+The Final Voyage

-The Attack or Loss
+The Fatal Attack

 Casualties and Survivors

 The casualty and survivor totals for Kachidoki Maru differ somewhat across sources, but the broad picture is clear.
-The USS Pampanito patrol history states that of the 900 POWs aboard, 656 were rescued by the Japanese and taken on to prison camps in Japan, implying the loss of about 244 POWs.
+USS Pampanito patrol history states that of the 900 POWs aboard, 656 were rescued by the Japanese and taken on to prison camps in Japan, implying the loss of about 244 POWs.
 By contrast, CombinedFleet records that escorts rescued 521 POWs and notes 476 passengers killed, a figure that includes POWs but is not limited to them.
-POW Research Network Japan similarly records substantial loss of life in the sinking.
+POW Research Network Japan similarly records a substantial loss of life in the sinking.
 Because these totals vary depending on whether they count only POWs or all passengers, the page should state openly that Kachidoki Maru suffered hundreds of POW deaths, while a large number of survivors were nevertheless recovered by Japanese vessels and transported onward to Japan.

 Legacy and Memorialization